Fish, Pacific Northwest

 Tourism and its recreational use of the various fishes, brings in much needed revenue to BC coastal communities.
 The pacific northwest has many areas that are great for sport fishing of salmon, shellfish, crabs and prawns and other fish species, you will not be disappointed.

-Salmon fishing is awesome in the waters of the BC coast.
+Salmon fishing is awesome in the waters of the Pacific Northwest.
 The recreation harvesting of crabs also great here.
 I love going out to get your own crabs and prawns.
 I used to go out at low night tides towing a small skiff behind me, clam rake in hand with a flashlight.
 When you see a crab scurrying away, you lightly step on it, slid the clam rake under your foot to hold the crab to your foot.
 You swing your foot over your skiff, holding the crab to it with the rake, then you let the crab fall into the boat.
 Hand didn’t get wet and the crab did not pinch you.
 Now they put on wet suits and walk along at low tide with a large net that they use to swoop up crabs.

 Digging for clams is another great way to gather seafood, we have many types of clams here on the coast that will give you such wonders on your table.